Alzheimer's

 — Krysta Snyder, Psychiatric Nurse Practitioner in Portland, OR

-— Brandi Brittain, Licensed Clinical Social Worker
+— Amy Sobrino, Licensed Clinical Social Worker

 Caring for a loved one with Alzheimer’s or dementia takes a village.
 Navigating the network of medical, financial, and support services can be a full-time job.
 The emotional challenges of day-to-day care can take you to the breaking point.
 I can be the part of your loved one’s support system that is there to focus on your wellness.
 I’ve been where you are and can provide authentic empathy and a guiding heart and hand through this time of need.